-K-1 visas are for persons coming to the US to marry American citizens.
+K-1 visas are for fiancees of US citizens allowing them to come to the US to get married.
 They are available for male-female and for same-sex marriages.

 The first step to establish eligibilty for a K-1 visa is for the US citizen to submit a I-129F petition to the USCIS.
 Once the petition is approved, it will be forwarded to a US Consulate abroad where the fiancee will apply for his or her K-1 visa.
 The petition is valid for 4 months although this period may be extended by a consular officer.

 Know Their Job Well And Perform It Flawlessly

 “Don’t do the mistake we did and try to save few bucks going with nonprofessionals and sole practitioners!
 It will end up not only costing you much more in the long run, but also putting your status in jeopardy which can have a priceless impact.
 It is one of the most important steps in your life.”

 Upon receipt of an approved petition, the US consular officer will notify the fiancee and give him or her the necessary forms and instructions to apply for a K-1 visa.
 Since a K-1 visa applicant is an intending immigrant, he or she must meet most of the same documentary requirements of an immigrant visa applicant.
 In addition to the prescribed application forms, the following documents are normally required:

 - Divorce or death certificate of any previous spouse

 - Police certificate from all places lived since age 16